Booandlean/Fe_Final_Project/README.md

 You should now be ready to run models within the modeling notebooks.
 To make it easier, here's a list of which splits are used on which models:

 #### 90 9 1:
-First Simple model - model 2
+First Simple Model - model 2
 #### 70 15 15:
 model 3 - model d
 #### 90 5 5: